marcus-grant/notes/python-collections.md

 ## List Out all the Words in this Sentence

-To seperate strings, the `split()` string method takes a delimiter string, which it then searches for and splits out the strings seperated by that string.
+To separate strings, the `split()` string method takes a delimiter string, which it then searches for and splits out the strings separated by that string.

 ```python
 s = "There were many people at the theatre and the crowd cheered as the band started playing a slow waltz"